Srivighnesh/Gen-AI-RAG/README.md

 # 🧠 AI Research Assistant — RAG (Retrieval-Augmented Generation)

-A Streamlit app that lets you upload PDF documents, index them with FAISS, and ask questions using Gemini or OpenAI — with source citations.
+A Streamlit app that lets you upload  documents, index them with FAISS, and ask questions using Gemini or OpenAI — with source citations.

 ---